MorphoSource/Community/README.md

 | 🙏 [Q&A](https://github.com/MorphoSource/Community/discussions/categories/q-a) | Ask questions where others can answer. |
 | 💻 [Issues](https://github.com/MorphoSource/Community/issues) | File bugs or new feature requests here. |
 | 📚 [Documentation](https://wiki.duke.edu/display/MD/MorphoSource+Documentation+Home) | Official MorphoSource documentation in wiki format. |

+## Code of Conduct

+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+Please see our code of conduct and familiarize yourself with the expectations and principles we expect of community members who participate in discussion spaces.

+## Acknowledgements

+The readme for this repository was patterned off of [GitHub Community Discussions](https://github.com/community/community).
+The Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.